Oubliette

 The Midnight Florists

-A hybrid novel and collection of contemporary art essays.
+A hybrid novel and collection of contemporary art writing.
 Generously funded by The Canada Council for the Arts.

 The Louloudi Birds